NativeScript/docs/content/guide/android-marshalling.md

 The JavaScript `10.5` `Number` gets converted to Java/Kotlin `double` and then myMethod(ouble) gets called.

 ::: warning Note
-If there is no myMethod(double) implementation, the Runtime will try to choose the best possible overload with least conversion loss.
-If no such method is found an exception will be raised.
+In a scenario where no myMethod(double) implementation exists, the Runtime will attempt to select the most suitable possible overload, with the least amount of conversion loss.
+If no such method is found an exception thrown.
 :::

 #### Explicit conversion